Natalie Wood

 During the 1970s, Wood began a hiatus from film and had two daughters: one with her second husband Richard Gregson, and one with Robert Wagner, her first husband whom she married again after divorcing Gregson.
 She acted in only two feature films throughout the decade, but she appeared slightly more often in television productions, including a remake of From Here to Eternity (1979) for which she won a Golden Globe Award.
 Wood's films represented a "coming of age" for her and for Hollywood films in general.
 Critics have suggested that her cinematic career represents a portrait of modern American womanhood in transition, as she was one of the few to take both child roles and those of middle-aged characters.

-On November 29, 1981, at the age of 43, Wood drowned in the Pacific Ocean near Santa Catalina Island during a break from production of her would-be comeback film Brainstorm (1983).
+On November 29, 1981, at the age of 43, Wood drowned in the Pacific Ocean at Santa Catalina Island during a break from production of her would-be comeback film Brainstorm (1983).
 She was with her husband Wagner and Brainstorm co-star Christopher Walken.
 The events surrounding her death have been the subject of conflicting witness statements, prompting the Los Angeles County Sheriff's Department, under the instruction of the coroner's office, to list her cause of death as "drowning and other undetermined factors" in 2012.
 In 2018, Wagner was named as a person of interest in the ongoing investigation into her death.

 Early life

-Wood was born Natalie Zacharenko in San Francisco, California, on July 20, 1938, the daughter of Russian parents Maria Zudilova (1908–1998) and Nicholas Zacharenko (1912–1980).
-Her mother (who also used the names Mary, Marie, and Musia) was from Barnaul.
-Wood's maternal grandfather owned soap and candle factories, as well as an estate outside Barnaul.
+Wood was born Natalie Zacharenko in San Francisco on July 20, 1938, to Maria Zoudilova (transliterated to Zoodiloff in birth record; 1908–1998) and second husband Nicholas Zacharenko (1912–1980).
+She was of Russian and Ukrainian descent and raised in the Russian Orthodox religion.
+Her mother, who also used the names Mary, Marie, and Musia, was from Barnaul.
+Wood's maternal grandfather owned soap and candle factories, and an estate outside Barnaul.
 With the start of the Russian Civil War, his family fled Russia for China, settling as refugees in Harbin.
 Her mother was previously married to Armenian mechanic Alexander Tatuloff from 1925 to 1936.
-They had a daughter named Olga (1928–2015) and moved to the U.S. by ship in 1930 before divorcing six years later.
+They had a daughter named Olga (1928–2015) and moved to America by ship in 1930, before divorcing six years later.